by Kristína Aðalsteinsdóttir

 Shoplifter & Other Stories has now launched worldwide in stores.
 That’s going to be a new interesting experience, since I can’t call myself a closeted fashion designer anymore.
 I’m preparing a large installation at the LA Philharmonic in Los Angeles in April for the Reykjavik Music Festival curated by composer Daníel Bjarnason celerating great Icelandic music in the LAPhil´s beautiful building by architect Frank Gehry.

-And in May I´ll be opening a solo exhibition at the National Gallery of Iceland with curator Birta Guðjónsdóttir in the main hall where I get a chance to show my work Nervescape that I’ve installed in 5 different countries sofar, it´s going to be good to bring it home where the inspiration for it has it´s roots.
+And in May I´ll be opening a solo exhibition at the National Gallery of Iceland with curator Birta Guðjónsdóttir in the main hall where I get a chance to show my work Nervescape that I’ve installed in 5 different countries so far, it´s going to be good to bring it home where the inspiration for it has its roots.

 And with those last words our world just became a bit more colourful and exciting.
-To enjoy some further information on her work and learn more about the artist, click here.

 Photos courtesy of the artist, &Other Stories and Natasha Harth.